molofgarb/nyc-subway-tracker/README.md

 1. Clone the repository from GitHub.
 2. Initialize the submodules using git submodule update --init
 3. Build libcurl using the curl repository submodule by following the instructions in the GIT-INFO within the repo.
 Note that autoconf (with m4), automake, libtools, and make is needed to build libcurl.
 If on macOS with homebrew, install openssl with brew and use the --with-openssl=/opt/homebrew/opt/openssl option when running the configure file.
 4. Build sqlite by renaming Makefile.linux-gcc to Makefile, making any changes in the makefile necessary to suit your environment, and running make.
+If on windows, make sure to change the EXE variable.
+If not on windows, then no change is usually needed.
 5. Run the Makefile in the parent directory of the nyc-subway-tracker repository.

 - pugixml is built in the nyc-subway-tracker Makefile. nlohmann's json does not need to be separately compiled.